SegMint-Inc/segmint-core/SPECIFICATION.md

 The nature in which assets can be unlocked relates strictly to the `claimOwnership` function.
 Calling this function whilst holding the entire supply of keys will subsequently burn the keys and transfer ownership of the vault to the caller.
 Since assets can only be withdrawn when no key ID is associated with the vault (`boundKeyId` is zero), this will enable the new owner to withdraw the assets within the vault on their own terms.

+## Asset Delegation

+Vaults created through the Vault Factory integrate with the [delegate.xyz](https://delegate.xyz/) Delegate V2 Registry found at this [address](https://etherscan.io/address/0x00000000000000447e69651d841bd8d104bed493#code).
+This integration provides vault owners with flexibility to delegate rights of the underlying assets in a variety of different use cases.

+In the context of a single-asset vault, only the original vault creator may delegate rights to the underlying asset.
+Creators will be able to see their active delegations for a vault via the SegMint platform in order to manage these delegations clearly in a way that makes sense.
+Such a use case might be that Alice is the creator a vault where she has locked a token that has an upcoming mint where token owners can claim 1 free mint and the minting contract itself integrates with delegate.xyz.
+Since she doesn't want to miss out, she can delegate rights of the underlying token to her hot wallet so that she can participate in the mint without reclaiming all the keys and unlocking the asset.

+For multi-asset vaults, only the Vault owner can modify delegation rights.
+Since asset unlocking for multi-asset vaults is non-atomic, once a user has acquired all the keys associated with a multi-asset vault and claimed ownership, they have the freedom to clear all existing delegations since they may choose to keep the assets in the vault for some period of time.
+Asset delegation within the context of multi-asset vaults is unique as it allows a vault owner to delegate rights of specific tokens to specific users, meaning that in the example above (but in a multi-asset vault context), Alice could delegate rights for two seperate tokens to two seperate users.

+Note: Clearing delegation rights isn't necessarily an issue in the context of single-asset vaults as the underlying asset itself is atomically unlocked when the keys to access a vault have been burned.

 ## Key Services

 ### Keys